 - View the spectacular scenery with a hot air balloon tour at sunrise.

-- Catch a magnificent sunset and watch the town as it changes color.
+- Catch a magnificent sunset and watch the town change color.

-- And finish it all off with a relaxing trip to the local hammam (Turkish bath).
+- Finish it all off with a relaxing trip to the local hammam (Turkish bath).

-South of Göreme lies Uçhisar, a quieter alternative base for exploring the captivating region of Cappadocia.
-The town’s houses sweep up to (and into) the iconic hill that lies at the center of Uçhisar and is home to the amazing attraction of Uçhisar Castle, a warren of tunnels with a stunning vista over the surrounding area from its top.
+Uçhisar is a quieter base for exploring the captivating region of Cappadocia.
+The town is home to the amazing Uçhisar Castle, a warren of tunnels with a stunning vista over the surrounding area from its top.

-- Explore Uçhisar Castle and the extensive caves that shoot through the hill upon which it is perched.
+- Explore Uçhisar Castle and the extensive caves that shoot through the hill underneath it.

 - Be adventurous and explore the cave houses of Pigeon Valley.